StarDustCFW/Haku33/README.md

 * If your console is Banned there is nothing to do
 * This will completely clean your switch so you will lose everything
 ### Note:
-Keep in mind that this program will not UNBAN you, nor will it make you immune to BAN You will have a console as just out of the box that's it So you can go online as long as you keep the console clean of cfw
+Keep in mind that this program will not UNBAN you, nor will it make you immune to BAN.
+You will have a console as just out of the box that's it.
+So you can go online as long as you keep the console clean of cfw .
-* * It is a program that temporarily stops critical console services So if it freezes, you should heed the warnings on the screen before asking for support
+* * It is a program that temporarily stops critical console services.
+So if it freezes, you should heed the warnings on the screen before asking for support.
 * * It is extremely rare that your console get Brick even if the program fails, press 15s the Power will be enough
 * * Although it has not been the case of Brick, I recommend having a backup of the nand for security reasons